 Here's a diagram of what happens when you use a payment clearing account to automatically apply payments to invoices and set a bank rule to automatically reconcile Airbnb transactions to the same payment clearing account.
 With this setup, reconciliation is completely automatic.

-If I enable Automatic Payments, is there anything else I need to set up in QuickBooks?
+If I enable Automatic Payments, is there anything else I need to set up in Xero?

 Yes.
-First, if you enable automatic payments for your invoices, we also recommend to create a bank rule within QuickBooks to automatically assign all Airbnb bank statement lines to the same Payment Clearing Account.
-Otherwise, if you didn't do this, you would have to manually reconcile the bank statement line when you receive the Airbnb payout.
+First, if you enable automatic payments for your invoices, we also recommend to create a bank rule within Xero to automatically transfer all Airbnb bank statement lines to the same Payment Clearing Account.
+Otherwise, if you didn't do this, you'd need to manually reconcile the bank statement to transfer Airbnb income to the Payment Clearing Account.

 Why should I use a Payment Clearing Account to make automatic payments to invoices?

 What if I DON'T want to automatically apply payments to invoices?
-What if I prefer to match invoices to Airbnb bank line statements manually in QuickBooks?
+What if I prefer to match invoices to Airbnb bank line statements manually in Xero?